Use Election Management

 The Team Captain is filled in with the full name of the user currently signed into the ArcGIS Survey123 app.

-16. Tap the camera button to capture a photo of the drop box after the ballots have been removed.
+17. For Please capture a photo of the drop box's interior to document it is empty, tap the camera button to capture a photo of the drop box after the ballots have been removed.

-17. Tap the camera button to capture a photo of the drop box after it has been closed, secured, and locked.
+18. For Please capture a photo to document the drop box is closed and locked, tap the camera button to capture a photo of the drop box after it has been closed, secured, and locked.

-20. If ballots are being collected for the last time during an election, select Yes in the Is this the final ballot collection for this election? question.
-Tap the camera button to capture a photo of the drop box after it has been secured and closed for this election.
+22. For Please caputer a photo to document the drop box is secured and closed for this election, tap the camera button to capture a photo of the drop box after it has been secured and closed for this election.

 If Poor is selected, a photo is required and details must be entered into the text box.

-28. At the lower right, tap the check mark, and then tap Send now.
+30. At the lower right, tap the check mark, and then tap Send now.

 Note:

-Complete the Return Checklist
+Complete the Drop Box Return Checklist

-1. If necessary, tap the back arrow to return to the survey gallery.
+2. If necessary, tap the back arrow to return to the survey gallery.

 Note: